-AGT 291(1-3) Special Problem in Agricultural Business and Management Technology

 Description: This course is designed to provide students with an opportunity to utilize skills and knowledge gained in other Agricultural Business and Management courses.
 The instructor and student work closely together to select a topic and establish criteria for completion of the project.